Australian head of state dispute: Official sources

 The issue has been occasionally raised in the High Court of Australia but never directly ruled on by that court.
 One ruling, cited first by Professor David Flint and later by Sir David Smith, is the 1907 decision of R v Governor of South Australia, wherein the court inter alia described the governor-general as the "Constitutional Head of the Commonwealth" (and the Governor of South Australia as the "Constitutional Head of the State").

-A judgement of the Supreme Court of Victoria, confirmed that aspiring legal practitioners must swear an oath to the Queen when obtaining an admission to practice, said it is known "Australia is a constitutional monarchy with Her Majesty The Queen as its Head of State."

-A decision on freedom of information in 2019 by the Administrative Appeals Tribunal said: "While Australia is a self-governing nation, the Queen is the constitutional head of the Australian Government.
-As the constitutional head of State of Australia and the other Commonwealth realms ...".